HenriqueNPinho/FEUP-FSI/LOGBOOK5.md

 - When running the code we are able to get to the root shell with both the 32bit and 64bit (the a32.out and a64.out).
 This is because our system is 64bit but it also have compatibility with 32bit.
 - What the code does is copy the shellcode (string of the code that calls the shell) to the stack (in char code[500]).
-- Then we forced the code to be and int and were able to call the codeshell using func().
+- Then we forced the code to be an int and were able to call the codeshell using func().
 SO, with this we are able to have access to root shell.

 ### Task 2: Understanding the Vulnerable Program